Payroll

 Key Takeaways

-Tax filing: Withholding tax on compensation is generally remitted monthly, with corresponding quarterly and annual reporting to the Bureau of Internal Revenue (BIR).
+• Tax filing: Income tax withheld from employees (BIR Form 1601-C) is remitted monthly, with quarterly and annual reporting to the Bureau of Internal Revenue (BIR).

 How to Choose Your Payroll Structure in The Philippines